molo76/molo76.github.io/_posts/2017-05-11-dont-just-copy-paste.md

 But I noticed that there really is a massive amount of code in this tutorial, lots of big Python & HTML files, and it's very tempting to just copy and paste from the tutorial straight into a file in the project.
 But doing so doesn't really teach you anything.

 I have taken the approach to write out each file by hand, this helps in getting the reason behind the code into your head.
-As I am typing out each method or class I am thinking about what part the line of code plays in the finished app, and often when I try and run the end result in Flask locally I get an error which forces me to look back and find the erroneous syntax that is causing the error.
+As I am typing out each method or class I am thinking about what part the line of code plays in the finished app.
+And often when I try and run the end result in Flask locally I get an error which forces me to look back and find the erroneous syntax that is causing the error.
 It is a good way to learn how to debug code.
-If I copied and pasted each file into the repo and hit run, the tutorial would be over in a couple of hours.
+If I just copied and pasted each chunk of code from the tutorial into a file in my [github repo](https://github.com/molo76/project_dream_team) and hit run, the tutorial would be over in a couple of hours.
 So far I have spent several evenings on it, and I'm learning more as a result.

 Take the following for instance, I could have copied and pasted the whole of this code chunk from the tutorial into the relevant file in my [repo](https://github.com/molo76/project_dream_team), but would I have actually learned anything by doing so?
 By typing it all out by hand I feel I am actually learning the code and making the whole process of following the tutorial worthwhile.